 #Covered Indication

-1Back school — covered for members with chronic back pain who meet criteria in CPB 0232 (Back Pain — Non-Invasive Treatments)
+1Back school for chronic back pain links to CPB 0232 (Back Pain — Non-Invasive Treatments)

-2Cardiac rehabilitation — covered for members with cardiac disease who meet criteria in CPB 0021 (Cardiac Rehabilitation)
+2Cardiac rehabilitation for cardiac disease links to CPB 0021 (Cardiac Rehabilitation)

-3Diabetes education programs — covered for members with diabetes who meet criteria in CPB 0070 (Diabetes Tests, Programs and Supplies)
+3Diabetes education programs for members with diabetes link to CPB 0070 (Diabetes Tests, Programs and Supplies)

 + 1 more indications